 There are plenty of options when it comes to summer courses!
 One place you may want to consider is your local community college.
-Some will offer high school students the opportunity to take actual college courses taught by the same professors that teach year round.
+Some will offer high school students the opportunity to take actual college courses taught by the same professors that teach year-round.
 However, the classes have limited space and do require an application.

 A similar option is participating in a summer program that your school or college is hosting.
-It could be similar to a course or may be more research intensive.
+It could be similar to a course or may be more research-intensive.
 Ask your high school or college if they have anything like this.

 A third option, especially if your local college doesn’t offer much for high school students, is taking online courses.
 Websites like Coursera have intense courses.
 For a small fee, you can receive a certification in the class after you complete it, but you are also welcome to take the course free of charge.
-You can find just about any subject you’re interested on there or on similar websites.
+You can find just about any subject you’re interested in there or on similar websites.